Necessary and Sufficient Conditions for Difference Flatness: Necessary and Sufficient Conditions

 \section{Necessary and Sufficient Conditions}

+Except for special situations as in \cite{MilleriouxJungers:2021} with switched systems, verifying whether a given output (\ref{eq:flat_output}) is a flat output or not is in principle a straightforward task (with a restriction to some upper limit for the number of shifts in (\ref{eq:flat_param})).
+In the following, we address the significantly more difficult problem of checking whether there exists a flat output or not.

-In \cite{KolarSchoberlDiwold:2019} it is shown that every flat discrete-time system satisfies the following necessary condition, which can be interpreted as discrete-time counterpart of the well-known ruled manifold necessary condition derived in \cite{Rouchon:1994} for flat continuous-time systems. \begin{thm} The input distribution $\mathrm{span}\{\partial_{u}\}$ of a flat system (\ref{eq:sys}) with $\mathrm{rank}(\partial_{u}f)=m$ contains a nontrivial projectable vector field. \end{thm}
+In \cite{KolarSchoberlDiwold:2019} it has been shown that every flat discrete-time system satisfies the following necessary condition. \begin{thm} The input distribution $\mathrm{span}\{\partial_{u}\}$ of a flat system (\ref{eq:sys}) with $\mathrm{rank}(\partial_{u}f)=m$ contains a nontrivial projectable vector field. \end{thm}

 In other words, the input distribution contains an at least 1-dimensional projectable subdistribution.
-The proof is included in the appendix.
 Such a projectable vector field or subdistribution can be used to transform the system into the decomposed form (\ref{eq:basic_decomposition_flat}) of Lemma \ref{lem:basic_decomposition_flat}, where the complete system is flat if and only if the subsystem (\ref{eq:basic_decomposition_flat_subsys}) is flat.
-Straightening out both the vector field and its pushforward yields the required input- and state transformations.
-As shown in \cite{KolarSchoberlDiwold:2019}, a repeated application of this decomposition allows to check whether the system is flat or not in at most $n-1$ steps.
-However, the coordinate transformations that achieve the decompositions are constructed by straightening out vector fields with the flow-box theorem, which requires the solution of ODEs.
-For this reason, in the following we introduce a computationally more efficient test, which allows to check whether the repeated decompositions are possible or not without actually performing them.
+The required input- and state transformations can be constructed by straightening out the vector field and its pushforward (or the corresponding distributions) by the flow-box theorem / Frobenius theorem.
+As shown in \cite{KolarSchoberlDiwold:2019}, a repeated application of this decomposition allows to check whether a system (\ref{eq:sys}) is flat or not in at most $n-1$ steps.
+However, straightening out vector fields / distributions with the flow-box theorem / Frobenius theorem requires the solution of ODEs.
+For this reason, in the following we introduce a computationally more efficient a priori test, which allows to check whether the repeated decompositions are possible or not without actually performing them.
 This test relies on sequences of nested distributions on $\mathcal{X}\times\mathcal{U}$ and $\mathcal{X}\text{\textsuperscript{+}}$.
 The construction of these sequences of distributions is based on the map (\ref{eq:map_f}) defined by the system equations (\ref{eq:sys}), and the map

 defined by